orthanc-mirrors/orthanc-book/Sphinx/source/plugins/education.rst

 The Orthanc plugin supports two modes of operation.
-The **standalone mode** allows Orthanc to operate as a Web server for sharing collections of medical images with students.
-In this mode, instructors can provide students with a URL linking to a Web page that lists the images in the collection, allowing them to view the images using their preferred Web viewer.
+The **standalone mode** allows Orthanc to operate as a Web server for sharing collections of medical images with learners.
+In this mode, instructors can provide learners with a URL linking to a Web page that lists the images in the collection, allowing them to view the images using their preferred Web viewer.
 The following screenshot shows this page: